-Savitzky-Golay filter is used in signal processing to eliminate noise in a signal and improve the smoothness of a signal trend.
-The filter calculates a polynomial fit of each window based on polynomial degree and window size.
+The Savitzky-Golay filter is a widely-used technique in signal processing aimed at reducing noise and enhancing the smoothness of signal trends.
+This filter achieves this by computing a polynomial fit for each window, with parameters such as polynomial degree and window size influencing the smoothing process.

 The tutorial covers: